Skip to content

 • Web services (call APIs, fetch data)

-• Local tools (file system utilities, shell commands, custom scripts)
+• Local utilities exposed over HTTP (file system helpers, custom scripts)

 • Third-party integrations (GitHub, Slack, calendar services)